-In line for the bathroom, I noticed my peripheral vision had turned dark with tingly orange speckles.
-Tunnel vision.
-I was sure this must be some kind of cool cocaine side-effect and couldn’t wait to brag about it.
-Graffiti messages in the toilet stall looked like gibberish – all of them.
-Soon my vision had narrowed as if I were looking through twin toilet paper tubes, and even that portal was being overwhelmed by the orange speckles.
-What if I lost my sight completely?
-Panic surfaced at last.
+In line for the bathroom, I noticed my peripheral vision had become obscured by tingly orange speckles as if I were about to faint.
+I was sure this tunnel vision must be some kind of cocaine side-effect, something to brag about.
+In the toilet stall, when the graffiti messages on the door looked like gibberish – all of them – I realized something was wrong.
+By I could see only as if I were looking through a toilet paper tube, and even that vision was getting infiltrated by orange speckles.

 Somehow I found my date at the bar and grabbed his arm.

 “There’s no air in here!”
 I heaved.
 “I need air!”

 I tried to inhale deeply, with no idea that my heart was so drastically slowed by the lidocaine that my brain was getting no oxygen.
 I didn’t know I was dying.
 Rather, I felt angry and frustrated that no one else would acknowledge what an airless, suffocating space we were in.

 The bartender urged me to drink some ice water.
 He or my date put a glass in my hand, and, though I didn’t want it, I took a sip just to comply.
 Then something violently struck the base of my chin like a prizefighter’s upswing.
 For a second I thought maybe I’d slipped and hit the bar, but in reality that was the moment I left my body.